 human rights monitor at NIAC’s human rights conference.

-NIAC was a leader in the campaign to establish an independent UN human rights monitor on Iran.
+NIAC led the campaign to establish an independent UN human rights monitor on Iran.
 NIAC’s work was instrumental in securing strong US and international support for establishing a human rights monitor to provide greater transparency and to protect victims of abuses by focusing international attention and scrutiny on the Iranian government’s human rights violations.

 NIAC spearheaded key actions to secure this tangible victory for human rights in Iran, including: